tomashm/NRKSuperDump/README.md

 NRKSuperDump
 ============

-Python script to download 1280x720 Matroska videos from NRK based on web url Require Python2, BeautifulSoup, Requests and libav-tools to be installed
+Python script to download MP4 videos from NRK based on web url Require Python2, BeautifulSoup, Requests and libav-tools to be installed

 Install them as follows: